Pablo-source/Shiny-app-using-COVID-data/README.md

 # Shiny-app-using-COVID-data

-Basic bootstrap shiny app including leaflet maps, plots and dt tables

-This is a basic Shiny app to practice how to create interactive visualizations in R. Using drop down filters to display information by countries and also adding  animations to show progress in time of covid19 cases around the world.
+This is a Shiny app demo to practice how to create interactive visualizations in R. Using drop down filters to display information by countries and also adding  animations to show progress in time of covid19 cases around the world.

 ## Downloaded data for the app from John Hopkins University 2019 Novel Coronavirus Visual Dashboard